 Call OUH PhD Fund

-Apart from the OUH PhD Fund, the PhD Fund of the Region of Southern Denmark is open for applications.
+In between the two annual application rounds of the OUH PhD Fund, the PhD Fund of the Region of Southern Denmark (RSD) is open for applications.
 Deadlines and other information are available at the website of the Region of Southern Denmark (in Danish).

 Objective